tehzhed/swift-evolution/proposals/0xxx-shorthand-initialization-from-subscriptable-type.md

 ## Impact on existing code

-This proposals suggests a new shorthand syntax that doesn't break compatibility with existing code.
+This proposal suggests a new shorthand syntax that doesn't break compatibility with existing code.

 ## Alternatives considered